sertansenturk/cookiecutter-ds-docker/README.md

 make tox
 ```

-In addition, the repo has Travis CI integration ([link](https://travis-ci.com/github/sertansenturk/ds-template)), where we make the aferomentioned checks automatically after each push.
-Travis CI also generates unittest code coverage reports for the Python package, which can be checked on codecov ([link](https://codecov.io/gh/sertansenturk/ds-template/)).
+In addition, the repo has Travis CI integration ([link](https://travis-ci.com/github/sertansenturk/ds-template)), which runs all of the aferomentioned checks automatically after each push.
+Travis CI also generates code coverage reports for the Python package, which can be inspected on codecov ([link](https://codecov.io/gh/sertansenturk/ds-template/)).

 ## License